-Olive has over 40 years experience working as a clinical psychologist in the area of Intellectual Disability, Autistic Spectrum Disorder and related areas.
-She has published widely in these specialist fields, focussing on sexual education, challenging and offending behaviour by people who have intellectual disabilities, adults and children with high and complex needs, and various aspects of the healthcare of people who have intellectual disabilities.
+Olive has over 40 years' experience working as a clinical psychologist in the area of Intellectual Disability, Autism Spectrum Disorder and related areas.
+She has published widely in these specialist fields, focusing on sexual education, challenging and offending behaviour by people who have intellectual disabilities, adults and children with high and complex needs, and various aspects of the healthcare of people who have intellectual disabilities.
 Olive was made an Officer of the NZ Order of Merit in 2008 for Services to Intellectual Disability.

 Workshop Type: Introductory | Workshop Level: Four